adlnet/xAPI-Spec/xAPI.md

 * A system consuming Statements MUST consider each Anonymous Group distinct even if it has an identical set of members.
 * Activity Providers SHOULD use an Identified Group when they wish to issue multiple statements, aggregate data or store and retrieve documents relating to a group.
-* For ad hoc groups requiring an identifier, Activity Providers MAY use the 'account' inverse functional identifier, using the activity id of the experience the group was formed within as the homePage IRI.
 * An Activity Provider MAY include a complete or partial list of Agents in the 'member' property of a given Anonymous or Identified Group.
-* An Activity Provider issuing a Statement with an Identified Group SHOULD provide a list of Agents relative to that Statement and not simply list every Agent of the Group.
-For example, if a Group consisted of a list of 20 students/Agents and 4 participated together, the Activity Provider might only list the 4 students/Agents who worked together.

 ###### Requirements for Anonymous Groups